Google DeepMind: AlphaEvolve

 In May 2025, Google DeepMind unveiled AlphaEvolve, an evolutionary coding agent using LLMs like Gemini to design optimized algorithms.
 AlphaEvolve begins each optimization process with an initial algorithm and metrics to evaluate the quality of a solution.
 At each step, it uses the LLM to generate variations of the algorithms or combine them, and selects the best candidates for further iterations.
 AlphaEvolve has made several algorithmic discoveries, including in matrix multiplication.
-According to Google, when tested on 50 open mathematical problems, AlphaEvolve was able to match the efficiency of state-of-the-art algorithms in 75% of cases, and discovered improved solutions 20% of the time, such as with the kissing number problem in 11 dimensions.
-It also developed a new heuristic for data center scheduling, recovering on average 0.7% of Google's worldwide compute resources.
+According to Google, when tested on 50 open mathematical problems, AlphaEvolve was able to match the efficiency of state-of-the-art algorithms in 75% of cases, and discovered improved solutions 20% of the time, such as with the kissing number in 11 dimensions.
+It also developed a new heuristic for data centre scheduling, recovering on average 0.7% of Google's worldwide compute resources.

+AI-assisted scientific research

+Researchers from Google DeepMind, Google Research and Google Cloud AI Research developed Co-Scientist, a multi-agent AI system based on Gemini for scientific hypothesis generation and research planning.
+The system uses multiple agents to generate, critique and refine hypotheses, search relevant scientific literature and propose experimental protocols.

 Chip design

 AlphaChip is a reinforcement learning-based neural architecture that guides the task of chip placement.
 DeepMind claimed that the technique reduced the time needed to create chip layouts from weeks to hours.
 According to the company, its chip designs were used in every Tensor Processing Unit (TPU) iteration since 2020.
 Multiple independent researchers remained unconvinced, citing a lack of direct public benchmarks and independent proof of its claimed superiority over existing commercial chip design tools.
 The TPU chips were co-designed with Broadcom.
-Communications of the ACM noted that despite substantial publicity, DeepMind had not provided the comparative benchmarks long requested by experts, leaving some skepticism in the field.
+Communications of the ACM noted that despite substantial publicity, DeepMind had not provided the comparative benchmarks long requested by experts, leaving some scepticism in the field.
 Similarly, New Scientist reported that while Google claims AlphaChip has produced “superhuman” chip layouts now used in production, external specialists called for transparent performance data to substantiate these assertions and enable fair comparisons with current state-of-the-art methods.

 Safety

 Google Research released a paper in 2016 regarding AI safety and avoiding undesirable behaviour during the AI learning process.
 In 2017 DeepMind released GridWorld, an open-source testbed for evaluating whether an algorithm learns to disable its kill switch or otherwise exhibits certain undesirable behaviours.
+The Robot Constitution is a security ruleset part of AutoRT set by DeepMind in January 2024 for its AI products.
+The rules are inspired by Isaac Asimov's Three Laws of Robotics.
+The rules are applied to the underlying large language models of the helper robots.

+Rule number 1 is a robot “may not injure a human being”.